 I was born and raised on a dairy farm in the center of Wisconsin.
 From the time I was little, I have had the privilege of working in gardens.
 I am connected to the earth when I share the conversation of growth with plants.
 My room of wonder is open; I can see the unanswered questions: how that plant migrated to a better location, how the other became something different after its 5-year mark.
 This sense of wonder is at the core of my work and the garden continues to inform my wondering.
 In Wisconsin my garden has a resident pine snake.
 It is the keeper of the garden, minding all small rodents and surprising me.
 The garden is new and different every year.

 “Karen Fitzgerald’s paintings transform matter into cosmic revelations.” – Michaël Amy

 What is there, what is not there?
 The edge of “there-ness” and how we perceive nothingness is less than a breath away from belief.
 The surfaces here also embody a specificity of “there-ness”, and translate very poorly beyond direct perception.
-This work is dynamic, and spiritual to its core; and no matter how taboo the subject spirituality is in the contemporary art world, I do not despair for my work.
+This work is dynamic, and spiritual to its core.